erc-tori/erc-tori.github.io/index.md

           <td align="left">
             &nbsp;&middot;&nbsp;
             Our paper on <a href="https://arxiv.org/abs/2502.02275" target='new'>sampling strategies for sliced-optimal transport</a>
-            has ben accepted to TMLR!
+            has been accepted to TMLR!
           </td>
           <td align="right">
             [Jun.
 6, 2025]